X-Men '97: Firing of DeMayo and further seasons

-Houston and the Lewalds were made executive producers starting with the second season.
+Houston and the Lewalds were made executive producers starting with the second season, with Winderbaum, Feige, D'Esposito, Vasquez-Eberhardt, and DeMayo also serving as executive producers for the season; Castorena was a supervising producer.
 In February 2025, Winderbaum said the season would be released in 2026, more than a year after the first.
 He said X-Men '97 and Your Friendly Neighborhood Spider-Man were the studio's top priorities for "get[ting] to a place where we can reliably have very strong seasons every year", and in October he said future seasons would be released annually "for a number of years".
 He confirmed that the third season was in production and said discussions about potential fourth and fifth seasons had begun.
 Winderbaum also addressed questions about future seasons living up to the first season without DeMayo's involvement, saying the rest of the creative team—directors, writers, producers, and cast—remained mostly the same, Houston and the Lewalds continued to be closely involved, and he believed the revival worked because "everyone that works on the show knows that original series inside and out... the second season feels very much a worthy successor to the first season".
+By May 2026, scripts for a fourth season were being written.